 Image source: Nasa

-Sunlight is scattered in all directions by all the gases present in Earth’s atmosphere.
-Blue light is scattered more than other color because it travels as shorter, smaller waves.
+Sunlight is scattered in every direction by all the gases present in the Earth’s atmosphere.
+Since the blue light has short wavelengths, it’s scattered more than other colors.
 This gives Earth a blue halo when seen from space onboard ISS at height of 402 to 424 km.

 Image source: britannica.com

-The temperature at different layers of Earth’s atmosphere depends on humidity, solar radiation and altitude.
+The temperature at different layers of the Earth’s atmosphere depends on humidity, solar radiation, and altitude.
 The coldest temperatures can be found near the mesopause (85 km – 100 km above Earth’s surface).
-In contrast, warmest temperatures lie in the thermosphere that receives strong ionizing radiation.
+While warmest temperatures lie in the thermosphere that receives strong ionizing radiation.

 12. Meteors Burn up in Atmosphere

 Meteors burn up in Earth’s coldest atmosphere – mesosphere layer.
-As meteor begins to enter this layer, it immediately bumps into molecules of the mesosphere and scrapes against them, causing high friction and rapidly generating heat due to the meteor’s speed.
-It begins to glow and chips of the rock start to fly off.
+As meteor starts entering this layer, it quickly bumps into particles of the mesosphere and scrapes against them.
+And since the meteor’s speed is very high, it quickly generates a large amount of heat (due to high friction between mesosphere’s particles and meteor).
+It begins to glow and rocks start to fly off.

 13. Acidic Rain